 Implications for Puzzles about Generalized Evidence

 My next several projects build on the dissertation in various ways, first by utilizing insights from individual defensive permissions to make headway on some epistemic puzzles.
-I am currently working on the first two of several papers (`Demographic Statistics in Defensive Decisions’ and `Rational Impermissibility of Racial Generalizations’) detailing why there should be an asymmetry in the justificatory work various sources of evidence can do, and how this in turn helps explain why statistical evidence so often fails to justify morally risky beliefs more generally.
+I am currently working on the first three of several papers (`Demographic Statistics in Defensive Decisions’, 'Explaining Asymmetries', and `Rational Impermissibility of Racial Generalizations’) detailing why there should be an asymmetry in the justificatory work various sources of evidence can do, and how this in turn helps explain why statistical evidence so often fails to justify morally risky beliefs more generally.

 The rich structure of normative conventions carves out new space for accounting for the evidence-dependent flavor of some moral permissions while constraining what type of evidence can ground the permissions.
 Evidence that consists in observing A perform a signaling behavior (like drawing a weapon) is privileged: it undermines A's complaint against suffering the costs of a mistake.
 Evidence that is not privileged can make action rational, but does not render a mistake permissible, and so does not lower the moral stakes of error.
 This asymmetry grounds a powerful explanation of the apparently mismatched justificatory force of different types of evidence, (e.g. why observing A draw a weapon is stronger evidence than third-party testimony, which is stronger than facts about statistical odds given A's apparent group memberships), and gives a principled distinction between mistakes that are morally permissible given A's behavior, and mistakes that are only excused given S's evidence.